ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/winter/10/readme.md

 I used [this tutorial](https://learn.unity.com/tutorial/particle-system-lights#) for the particle systems.
+The Unity project/build is too big to upload it here, but I might put it on my Google drive if there is any interest.

 ## Final Thoughts